lutherhistory/lutherhistory/README.md

 ### 🧠 Things I’m Learning

 - Polymorphism in C++
-- Web dev with HTML/CSS/JS
+- Game Library(Raylib, Godot and SDL2)
 - How to be a better problem solver

 ---